Your Creative Space Is a Tool: 7 Ways to Make It Work

 • Give Creativity Room to Roam—Creativity thrives on freedom, so set up your space to support uninhibited expression—without the worry of accidental spills or splatters.
 Protect your belongings by laying down a large drop cloth and covering surfaces or walls.
 When your space is prepped for creative chaos, your mind is free to explore without hesitation.

-Mini-Task: Adjust one part of your setup to better support your creative workflow!
+Mini-Task: Adjust one part of your setup to better match how your body actually works during a session.

 7. Flow Tests